Arizona Pool Leagues

 CALENDAR

 There are three sessions during a League year, beginning with the Spring, followed by the Summer and ending with the Fall Session.
+The week runs from Monday thru Sunday.
+The first week of the calendar season is week 1, the first week of play is traditionally week 2.

-TEAM ENVELOPES
+TEAM SCORESHEETS

 SCORING